tradex-app/TradeX-chart/src/docs/src/content/docs/reference/02_configuration.md

 More information the chart data state are found in the [state](../state) documentation.

+## Range

+Range determines the initial start and end timestamps for the price history (candles) that the chart displays.

+Refer to [Initial Range Config](../range#initial-range-config) for more detail.

 ## Themes

 For API methods to manipulate chart themes refer to [themes](../themes)